cliosight/Docs/README.md

 ## A relational database example ##
 Let's consider a database design for company meetings.
 A **meeting** can be either an **interview** or a **consultation** .
 A meeting can be sent to individuals or a **group** of individuals whose **contact** information is already saved in the database.
 Also, pre-existing contacts can be added to the meeting explicitly.
 A meeting, group and contact can be edited at any time.
 In order to track the individuals who attended a meeting, there has to be a direct association between the meeting and a contact.
 This is because a group might be edited after a meeting has taken place.
 Alternately, if a contact is removed or added to a group in a meeting, after it is scheduled (created) but prior to the start time, then the table connecting a meeting and a contact has to be updated accordingly.
-Also, a meeting cancellation or invite email has to sent to the contact's email, similar to meeting scheduled, updated and cancelled notifications to all participants.
+Also, a meeting cancellation or invite email has to sent to the contact's email.
+This is similar to meeting scheduled, updated and cancelled notifications for all participants.
 This scenario can only be handled with triggers and jobs.
 Similarly, other important considerations may include:
-1. Making sure only unique entries are present in contacts_meetings table
-2. Handling time conflicting meetings
+1. Handling time conflicting meetings
-3. Acknowledgement from attendees
+2. Acknowledgement from attendees
+3. Tracking those who attended the meeting
-4. Meeting summary in follow up email.
+4. Meeting summary in follow up email
+5. Taking care of time zone differences while scheduling a meeting

 The forms created are given below: